-- o details of any decisions reached; - final outcome - These should be kept on the employee's confidential personnel file and a copy given to the individual. - 7.23 Such information should be retained on file, including for people who leave the organisation, for at least until the person reaches normal retirement age or for ten years if longer.
+- Keep a clear and comprehensive record of any allegations made including: - o events leading to the allegation or concern; - o circumstances and context of the allegation; - o details of any actions taken; - o details of any decisions reached; - o final outcome - These should be kept on the employee's confidential personnel file and a copy given to the individual. - 7.23 Such information should be retained on file, including for people who leave the organisation, for at least until the person reaches normal retirement age or for ten years if longer.
 The purpose of the record is to enable accurate information to be given in response to any future request for a reference.
 It will provide clarification in cases where a future DBS disclosure reveals information from the police that an allegation was made but did not result in a prosecution or conviction.
 It will also prevent unnecessary re-investigation if, as sometimes happens, allegations resurface after a period of time